wp-plugins/file-gallery/readme.txt

 * July 10th, 2011
 * WordPress 3.2 compatible
 * minor Media Tags plugin compatibility fix

-= 1.7 =
-* May XX, 2011
-* reworked the settings system so it's easier to add new options
-* improved lightbox support, more flexibility
-* improved pagination
-* new gallery option: gallery class
-* new metabox option: alternative color scheme
-  (and still working on it)
-* ability to copy attachments from WPML translations which aren't primary translations
-* added the pot file to languages directory
-* bugfixes, bugfixes, bugfixes

 = 1.6.5.6 =
 * August 4th, 2011